garrandall/popular-music-data/tracks/make-me-britney-spears-g-eazy.md

 So follow me and I can make you

-And make me oooh (Move), oooh, oooh (Yeah), oooh
+And make me oh (Move), oh, oh (Yeah), oh
-And make me oooh, oooh, oooh, oooh
+And make me oh, oh, oh, oh

 Baby, 'cause you're the spark that won't go out
 My heart's on fire when you're around
-Make me oooh, oooh, oooh, oooh
+Make me oh, oh, oh, oh
-Yeah, you make me oooh
+Yeah, you make me oh